dineshR86/React-Redux/README.md

 ````

 Further extension to this app i have showed the app on the sharepoit page.
+For simple apps do we need to create an SPFX solution??

 ```````
 npm install
 npm start

 ``````

+Screen shot of the page in sharepoint (.\Capture_chelsea.JPG)